Do you automatically go to jail for violating probation?

 Can you bail out of jail on a probation violation?

 When you’re jailed for a probation violation in Halifax, VA, Danville, VA, and Chatham, VA, you are not entitled to a bond.
 Whether or not you get a bond amount set is wholly up to the court to decide.
-If a bail amount is set by the judge and you need help bonding out, you can get help quickly by calling Affordable Bail Bonding at 434-237-2245.
+If a bail amount is set by the judge and you need help bonding out, you can get help quickly by calling A-1 Affordable Bail Bonds at 434-237-2245.